elder-plinius/MythGen/README.md

-MythGen: A Dynamic Comic Generator
+MythGen: A Dynamic New Art Form
 Overview

 ![panel_2](https://github.com/elder-plinius/MythGen/assets/133052465/86bb5784-845b-4db8-a38f-217169ea5201)

 ![Uploading Screenshot (104).png…]()

-MythGen is an interactive comic generator that allows users to create their own comic stories based on textual prompts.
+MythGen is an Iterative Multimedia Generator that allows users to create their own comic stories based on textual prompts.
 The system integrates state-of-the-art language and image models to provide a seamless and creative experience.
 Features

     Initial Prompting: Kick-start your story with an initial text prompt.